kslong/kred/README.md

 same filter and exposure time.

-* BackPrep.py creates a directory structure DECam\_BACK parallel to the other directory structures for storing images created for the purpose estmating background in the overlap regions of images.
+* BackPrep.py creates a directory structure DECam\_BACK parallel to the other directory structures for storing images created for the purpose estimating background in the overlap regions of images.
 BackPrep also creates Swarp commands for projecting all of the images (which have gone through the PrepFiles stage) onto the same WCS.
 This WCS has larger pixels than the original WCS